devforth/adminforth/adminforth/documentation/docs/tutorial/03-Customization/13-standardPagesTuning.md

 ### Virtual scroll

-Set `options.listVirtualScrollEnabled` to true to enable virtual scrolling in the table
+Set `options.listVirtualScrollEnabled` to true to enable virtual scrolling in the table.
+The default value is false.
+Enable this option if you need to display a large number of records on a single page.

 ```typescript title="./resources/apartments.ts"
 export default {